sevenysw/MathGeo2022/README.md

 Reference:

-Fitschen J H, Ma J, Schuff S. Removal of curtaining effects by a variational model with directional forward differences.
-Computer Vision & Image Understanding, 2017, 155(13):24-32.
+J. Fitschen, J. Ma, S. Schuff, Removel of curtaining effects by a variational model with directional first and second order differences, Computer Vision and Image Understanding, 2017, 155, 24-32.

 * EMPCR: